-The new Utah Aspire Plus high school assessment comprises items from the ACT Aspire Early new assessment is to provide test users with predictive information about a student's expected performance on the ACT.
+The new Utah Aspire Plus high school assessment comprises items from the ACT Aspire Early High School tests and items from the Utah item bank.
+One of the primary requirements for the new assessment is to provide test users with predictive information about a student's expected performance on the ACT.
 This document presents the study for predicting the ACT test scores from the new Utah high school assessment.
 In particular, an indirect linkage was used in the absence of longitudinal data.